The Carbon Footprint of Fish

 Image Credit: AdobeStock

-The climate impact of farmed fish is far larger than plant-based foods such as tofu, nuts, and legumes.
-So, to protect our planet, its inhabitants, and our future, we should be choosing plants.
+The climate impact of farmed fish is far larger than for plant-based foods such as tofu, nuts, and legumes.
+To protect our planet, its inhabitants, and our future, we should be choosing plants.

 For more information about choosing plant-based alternatives to fish, check out our Choose Fish-Free campaign.